WebDev-WBSCodingSchool/ts-auth-server/README.md

 ## Project Goal

 Your task is to build the core features of this authentication service.
 You will be provided with a basic project scaffold containing the initial Express and TypeScript setup.
-You will need to implement the routes, controllers, models, and middleware to create a fully functional authentication system.
+You will need to implement the controllers, models, and middleware to create a fully functional authentication system.

 ## Core Requirements